 These legumes are filling due to the high dietary fiber that they contain.
 This alone can help get you back to shape by making you eat less.

-They have zero cholesterol, and 100 grams of cooked ones can give you 132 kcal of energy according to the USDA.
 They are carbohydrate-rich as well as protein-rich.
 Also, they have considerable amounts of vitamins and minerals.

-How do you cook black beans fast?
+How do you cook dried beans fast?

 Do this by skipping the soaking process and subjecting them to high pressure.
 This can be attained by using the Instant Pot or any other electric pressure cooker for that matter.